-- a) that the work must be carried out in accordance with the requirements of the Building Code of Australia (BCA), - b) in the case of residential building work for which the Home Building Act with Part 6 of that Act, that such a contract of insurance is in force before any building work authorised to be carried out by the consent commences.
+- a) that the work must be carried out in accordance with the requirements of the Building Code of Australia (BCA). - b) in the case of residential building work for which the Home Building Act 1989 requires there to be a contract of insurance in force in accordance with Part 6 of that Act, that such a contract of insurance is in force before any building work authorised to be carried out by the consent commences.